rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-deploy-and-manage-powershell.md

 ## <a name="create-the-namespacemanager-class"></a>Create the NamespaceManager class
 To provision Notification Hubs, create an instance of the [NamespaceManager](https://msdn.microsoft.com/library/azure/microsoft.azure.notificationhubs.namespacemanager.aspx) class from the SDK.

 You can use the [Get-AzureSBAuthorizationRule] cmdlet included with Azure PowerShell to retrieve an authorization rule that's used to provide a connection string.
-We'll store a reference to the `NamespaceManager` instance in the `$NamespaceManager` variable.
-We will use `$NamespaceManager` to provision a notification hub.
+A reference to the `NamespaceManager` instance is stored in the `$NamespaceManager` variable. `$NamespaceManager` is used to provision a notification hub.

 ``` powershell
 $sbr = Get-AzureSBAuthorizationRule -Namespace $Namespace